Motor tics

 Causes and risk factors for Tourette’s syndrome and Tic Disorders

 The exact cause of tic disorders is unknown.
-Within Tourette’s research, recent studies have identified some specific gene mutations that may have a role.
-Brain chemistry also seems to be important, especially the brain chemicals glutamate, serotonin, and dopamine.
+However, recent studies in Tourette’s research have identified specific gene mutations that may play a role.
+Brain chemistry, especially the brain chemicals glutamate, serotonin, and dopamine, also seems essential.

 Tics that have a direct cause fit into a different category of diagnosis.
 These include tics due to: